Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Note: you can click on the map to enlarge it.

-Name of the compound | Directions | What to enter into Waze | Description | Marking on the map above |
+Name of the compound | Directions | What to enter into Waze | Description | Location on the map above |

 ---|---|---|---|---|

-The mountain compound (Mount Hiriya) | The entrance is from highway #4 south.
-And as you get off highway #4 south, turn right and drive around the industrial complex.
+The mountain compound (Mount Hiriya) | The entrance is from Highway #4 South.
+And as you get off Highway #4 south, turn right and drive around the industrial complex.
 After completing a semi-circle, you will see a right turn leading uphill to the mountain parking.
-Also, you can get there only by car, since no public transport reaches this site. | “Park Ariel Sharon, mountain compound.” | It is the restored waste mountain and the first area to open. | It is marked with the white arrow on the map above. |
+Also, you can get there only by car, since no public transport reaches this site. | “Park Ariel Sharon, mountain compound.” | It is the restored waste mountain and the first area to open. | It is located to the right of the map.
+You can see a big red point. |

-The northern compound (Shalem Farm) | You have to get off highway #4 and drive on road #461 in Tel Aviv’s direction to get there.
-After several minutes you will see a sign pointing to the left. | “Offices of Ariel Sharon Park” or “Havat Shalem” | It is the second area to open.
-You can find Shalem Farm and a playground for children. | You can see it in the top right part of the map above. |
+The northern compound (Shalem Farm) | You must get off Highway #4 and drive on Road #461 in Tel Aviv’s direction.
+After several minutes, you will see a sign pointing to the left. | “Offices of Ariel Sharon Park” or “Havat Shalem” | This area has restored Shalem Farm, a playground for children, and more. | You can see it in the top right of the map above (marked with a red arrow). |

 Trails